This article will only take you 8 minutes to read! Feel free to leave your questions in the comment section, they will be answered!

 If you are reading this article, that means you want to get big fast!

-First of all, this word has pretty much been invented to describe people doing powerlifting and bodybuilding together.
-We often hear about powerlifting vs bodybuilding.
-Here instead of comparing and separating these two terms, we are combining them together.
+This word has pretty much been invented to describe people doing powerlifting and bodybuilding together.

 Why do I say that?

-Any good bodybuilder is actually a powerbuilder by definition.
-We could say a real bodybuilder is a powerbuilder.
-One famous person in the fitness industry who popularised power bodybuilding is Mike O’ Hearn.
-While his natural status is clearly questionable, it does not mean we can’t give credit for this man’s hard work and dedication and way of training his body.
+One famous person in the fitness industry who popularised power-bodybuilding is Mike O’ Hearn.
+While he’s clearly not natural, it does not mean we can’t give credit for this man’s hard work and dedication and way of training his body.
+To look great – even compared to steroid users – suggests that his training has some merit!

-By starting with powerbuilding from the get-go in your bodybuilding journey, you are setting yourself to get great gains in one of the fastest ways possible.
+By starting to practice powerbuilding from the get-go in your bodybuilding journey, you are setting yourself to make great gains in one of the fastest ways possible.
+Building a strength base is a great way to prevent injury in the long-term and continue to progress consistently into the future.

 Who is power bodybuilding for?

-See, if you have been injured in the past and going just a bit heavier hurts you, then you have to find new alternatives to training.
-High repetitions can be very interesting.
-If you follow the right steps when it comes to eating enough, recovering enough, then you should be fine improving by only staying at a high rep scheme.
+For example, if you have been injured in the past and going just a bit heavier hurts you, then you have to find new alternatives to training.
+High repetition training is great in that example because you’re never fully loading a single repetition – and it actually helps to rebuild strength and get pain-free after injury.
 Serge Nubret was a good example of doing high reps.
-Even though Nubret was not natural, there is still a lot to learn from him in our article.
+Even though Nubret was not natural, he was incredibly strong and still used high-rep, low-weight training to develop his iconic physique.

 What kind of body shape will you get by practicing power-building?